ahmedmolawale/Star-Wars-Characters/README.md

 #### Data

-The data layer handles the business logic and provides data from the star way API and a local database leveraging Room.
-This layer uses the Repository pattern to fetch data from various data sources which in this case is the Star War API and a local database.
+The data layer handles the business logic and provides data from the star wars API and a local database leveraging Room.
+This layer uses the Repository pattern to fetch data from various data sources which in this case is the Star Wars API and a local database.

 #### Domain